When will the Iceland volcano erupt and what happens when it does?

 The worst case would be for the eruption to occur on high ground so the lava can flow down over a vast area.

-Multiple factors could impact how destructive the exposion is, including the wind direction which influences where pyroclastic material and ash will blow.
+Multiple factors could impact how destructive the explosion is, including the wind direction which influences where pyroclastic material and ash will blow.

 Scientists say an eruption would likely produce lava but not an ash cloud.